dyhes/zulip/templates/zerver/integrations/big-blue-button.md

-Zulip supports using BigBlueButton as its video call video call provider.
-This is currently only possible on self-hosted Zulip installations.
+Aloha supports using BigBlueButton as its video call video call provider.
+This is currently only possible on self-hosted Aloha installations.

 To use the [BigBlueButton](https://bigbluebutton.org/) video call